Grid2op/lightsim2grid/README.md

-As from version 0.8.2, we also distribute windows `arm64` and macos `arm64` binaries of lightsim2grid that can be installed directly with pip too (requires python >= 3.8).
+As from version 0.8.2, we also distribute windows `arm64` and macos `arm64` binaries of lightsim2grid that can be installed directly with pip too (requires python >= 3.8 for macos and python >= 3.9 for windows).
 We do not currently produce `arm64` (`aarch64`) linux binaries because it takes too long to build.
 If you really want them, let us know and we'll see what we can do.

 **NB** on some version of MacOs (thanks Apple !), especially the one using M1 or M2 chip, lightsim2grid is only available